rfuzzo/MWSE/docs/source/types/tes3weatherRain.md

 ### `sunNightColor`
 <div class="search_terms" style="display: none">sunnightcolor</div>

-*Read-only*.
 The weather's sun night color.
 The values can range from 0 to 1.

 **Returns**: